meleciosilva/Flashcard-o-matic/README.md

 ## Future Goals

 - Animated card flips in Study mode
-- Score feature fot a gamified experience
+- Score feature to gamify and improve user experience
 - Quiz feature to demonstrate mastery of topics